 - Declare in writing that you do not have a conflict of interest (e.g., someone you know is applying to Cal or you work in secondary education or for an educational company/organization).

 - Agree to the terms of the Data Management Protocol Agreement.

-- Complete District Chair training provided by CAA, including all mandatory conference calls and training sessions.
+- Complete Scholarship Chair training provided by CAA, including all mandatory conference calls and training sessions.

 - At least a month in advance of the interviews, provide CAA with a list of alumni who will serve on your volunteer panel.

 - Conduct all interviews in English.